15 Workplace Mental Health Survey Questions to Ask Employees

-According to One Mind at Work, 25% of people experience one mental health condition in their lifetime.
 Bottom line—employee mental health is, and will continue to be, at the forefront of building healthy work environments.

 In this article, we share why it’s important to collect employee perceptions of mental health, plus:

 Employers have a responsibility to understand and impact mental health at work.
-This might include workplace mental health services through benefit plans or other offerings.
+This could include workplace mental health services through benefit plans or other offerings.
 Yet, many organizations are not equipped to assess employee mental health.

-One-on-ones allow for managers to build better relationships with their employees.
+One-on-ones allow managers to build better relationships with their employees.
 Doing so helps employees feel more comfortable talking about sensitive topics like mental health.

 Managers should be on the lookout for signs of: